Charleston

 Overview

 While the State of South Carolina allows local jurisdictions to adopt energy codes more stringent than that of the state, state laws make it difficult for cities to adopt amendments.
-South Carolina has adopted the 2009 International Energy Conservation Code.
-To learn more about the Idaho building codes, please visit the State Policy Database.
+Charleston must follow state-adopted building energy codes and cannot adopt local amendments.
+South Carolina has adopted the 2009 International Energy Conservation Code (IECC).
+To learn more about the state building codes, please visit the State Policy Database.

 Commercial

 Charleston enforces the state commercial energy code.
-The code uses a commercial zEPI score of 67.3.
+The city’s zEPI score for its commercial energy code is 69.75.

 Residential

 Charleston enforces the state residential energy code.
-The code uses a residential zEPI score of 64.8.
+The city’s zEPI score for its commercial energy code is 70.05.

 Solar-readiness policies

-The city has not adopted solar-ready ordinances but allows solar in all zones.
-Charleston has a SolSMART Gold designation.
+The city does not have the authority to mandate solar-ready construction, but the city allows solar in all zones.

 The city has not passed a policy mandating new developments be EV-ready.